saadniazifed/Library-Project/README.md

 A fully functional Library project which can be used in the browser.

-The Eigth project in the JavaScript section of [The Odin Project](https://www.theodinproject.com/).
+The Eighth project in the JavaScript section of [The Odin Project](https://www.theodinproject.com/).

 Spec and details for the assignment can be found [Here](https://www.theodinproject.com/lessons/node-path-javascript-library)